technicalpickles/jeweler/README.markdown

 # Jeweler: Craft the perfect RubyGem

-Jeweler provides the noble ruby developer with two main features:
+Jeweler provides the noble ruby developer with two primary features:

  * a library for managing and releasing RubyGem projects
  * a scaffold generator for starting new RubyGem projects

 ## Hello, world

-Install the hell out of jeweler to get started using RubyGems:
+Use RubyGems to install the heck out of jeweler to get started:

     $ gem install jeweler

-Now that jeweler is installed, you can use the `jeweler` command to generate a new project.
-For basic use, just give it a name.
+With jeweler installed, you can use the `jeweler` command to generate a new project.
+For the most basic use, just give it a name:

     $ jeweler hello-gem

 This requires some Git configuration (like name, email, GitHub account, etc), but `jeweler` will prompt along the way.

-Then, your new `hello-gem` gem is ready in the `hello-gem` directory.
+Your new `hello-gem` gem is ready in the `hello-gem` directory.
 Take a peek, and you'll see several files and directories

  * `Rakefile` setup for jeweler, running tests, generating documentation, and releasing to [rubygems.org](http://rubygems.org/)
  * `README.rdoc` with contribution guidelines and copyright info crediting you